martinvladimirov220116/llm_metasim/README.md

 Execution speed will vary on CPU vs GPU.
 (This project was developed on CPU.)

 Some portions of this project (llm_client.py, parts of conversation.py, parts of process_text.py) were developed with help from ChatGPT to increase productivity, fix bugs, and improve structure.
+Everything ChatGPT answer has been checked and corrected if necessary, so that it suits the project.

 ## Author
 **Martin Vladimirov**